Sharks have been around since the dinosaurs

 Sharks lose their teeth

 All shark species constantly shed and replace their teeth.
 Some lose up to 35,000 in a lifetime.

-- Sharks belong to a class of fish called Chondrichthyes, which have skeletons made of cartilage and not bone.
+Crazy, but true!
+Sharks belong to a class of fish called Chondrichthyes, which have skeletons made up of cartilage (like your ears) rather than bone.

 They're rumoured to like AC/DC!